 Your business page is also a great way to feature your business.
 Upload pictures of products or services that you provide to show your audience what it is like to use your service.
-Encourage users of the page to leave comments and reviews, this way, other consumers can see what real customers have to say about these products and services.
+Encourage users of the page to leave comments and reviews; this way, other consumers can see what real customers have to say about these products and services.

-Another great way to get your pest control business onto the eyes of other customers is to join or create a group.
+Another great way to get your pest control business into the eyes of other customers is to join or create a group.
 Groups are where several users across the Facebook platform come together to discuss businesses and services within a specific industry.

 And much like your Facebook business page, it allows the consumer to feel like they are being addressed personally by your business.
 When you can develop a level of brand trust and awareness, you already have a leg up on much of the competition.

-When creating a blog on your website, you should do a little Google research first.
+When creating a blog on your contractor website, you should do a little Google research first.
 Look at what other competitors in your industry are doing and find relevant answers to questions that people commonly ask.
 Then, when you create your blog, be sure to address those answers as thoroughly as possible.

 When you deliver an informative piece of content through your Facebook business page, your customers will make it something of an appointment viewing.
-If they got helpful information the first couple of times they read your blog, they will be more likely to visit again to see what helpful information that you have this time.
+If they got helpful information the first couple of times they read your blog, they will be more likely to visit again to see what helpful information you have this time.

 Creating informative content can be difficult, but it can make a huge difference in terms of traffic to your website and the development of those potential leads.
 Depending on the size of your customer base, you can tailor how often you post blogs, but be careful not to overdo it.
-You don’t want your audience to get tired of seeing what you have to say; make them hang on your every post and word.
+You don’t want your audience to get tired of seeing what you have to say; make them hang on to your every post and word.

-But what they don’t realize is that many users search for businesses on Facebook.
+But they don’t realize that many users search for businesses on Facebook.
 They do this to get a sense of what the business is like and how they interact with customers; if you don’t fill out enough information, it makes it that much more difficult for them to find you.
 And when you become more difficult to find, consumers are less likely to jump through the necessary hoops to find you.